simplicateca/craft4-matrix-conditionals/README.md

 - Get additional field types working
 - Test on additional versions of Craft
 - Improve a11y support for fields that are hidden
+- Consider providing the ability to show/hide entire MatrixMate tabs
 - Deprecate entirely once conditional fields in matrix blocks becomes part of the Craft CMS core